godotengine/godot-docs/tutorials/animation/creating_movies.rst

    Movie Maker mode is disabled, click the "movie reel" icon to enable

-The icon gets a background matching the accent color when Movie Maker mode is
+A menu will be displayed with options to enable Movie Maker mode and to go to the settings.
+The icon gets a background matching the accent color when Movie Maker mode is enabled:
-enabled:

 .. figure:: img/creating_movies_disable_movie_maker_mode.webp
    :align: center